3D printer

 1. Fellowships

-2. Graduate assistantships: project assistantships, teaching ssistantships, and research asistantships
+2. Graduate assistantships: project assistantships, teaching assistantships, and research assistantships

 3. Traineeships

 Funding is awarded based on the qualifications of the student, the number of applicants, the amount of available funding, the number of continuing students receiving support, and the degree program a student is enrolled in.
-Fellowship and research assistantship funding is only considered for thesis-based M.S. students.
+Fellowship and research assistantship funding is only considered for thesis-based MS students.
 You can apply for funding for research assistantships by contacting individual faculty members directly.
 Please check our website to look for faculty (only those listed with titles of assistant professor, associate professor, or professor can serve as graduate student advisors).
 Search for faculty who have research interests that align closely with your own by viewing faculty directory entries, visiting the faculty’s website (linked from the directory page), and reviewing publications by the faculty member.
 Once you have identified faculty with interests close to your own, you are encouraged to contact them by email to inquire regarding available research assistant positions.
 The admissions office does not know if a particular professor has research assistant positions available.

-Students who apply to the M.S.
-Research program will be automatically considered for fellowship opportunities within the department.
+Students who apply to the MS Research program will be automatically considered for fellowship opportunities within the department.
 Admitted students will be eligible to apply for Teaching Assistantship positions.
 More information, including the application, will be available to students after admission is complete.

-Students enrolled in the M.S.
-Mechanical Engineering named options in Accelerated Program; Modeling and Simulation in Mechanical Engineering; and Automotive Engineering are strongly discouraged to pursue positions as Project Assistants, Teaching Assistants or Research Assistants during their time in these programs, as the rigor and accelerated nature of these programs may not accommodate those work time commitments.
+Students enrolled in the MS Mechanical Engineering named options in Accelerated Program; Modeling and Simulation in Mechanical Engineering; and Automotive Engineering are strongly discouraged to pursue positions as Project Assistants, Teaching Assistants or Research Assistants during their time in these programs, as the rigor and accelerated nature of these programs may not accommodate those work time commitments.
 Students in this program will not receive the tuition remission that is typically part of the compensation package for a graduate assistantship.

 Students who are U.S. citizens or permanent residents may be eligible to receive some level of funding through the federal direct loan program.
-These loans are available to qualified graduate students who are taking at least 4 credits during the fall and spring semesters, and 2 credits during summer.
-Private loans are also available.
-Learn more about financial aid at their website
+Private loans may also be available.
+Learn more about financial aid at the Financial Aid website

-For information on International Student Funding and Scholarships visit the ISS website.
+For information on International Student Funding and Scholarships, visit the International Student Services website.

 Minimum Graduate School Requirements